duttpathak/Linux-/README.md

 14 What is swap space, why is it important, and what is a typical size for it?

+Swap space is used when the amount of physical memory (RAM) is full.
+If the RAM is full, inactive pages in memory are moved to the swap space.

 15 What is a symbolic link in Linux?
 How is it different than a hard link?

+Symbolic links (symlink or soft link) are files that point to a file or directory in your system, but do not mirror the other file's data.
+Is it like a shortcut in Windoes which contains the path of the original file and its content.

+Symbolic link is an actual link to the original file, where a hard link is a mirror copy of the original file.
+If you delete the original file, the soft link is useless, because it will point to a non-existent file.

 16 What is a filesystem?

+Collection of data and/or files stored in a computer's hard disk or storage, your computer relies on this file system to ascertain the location and positioning of files in your storage.

 17 What are the four fundamental components of every filesystem in Linux?
 Define each.